Antimicrobial Resistance (TPAMR)

 Trainee Requirements during Training Period

-• Take TPAMR Foundations Course, offered annually each Fall (see Curriculum)
+• Take AMR Foundations Course, offered annually each Fall (see Curriculum)

 • Conduct AMR research project (with mentor and 2 co-mentors with complementary expertise)